Last updated on May 12th, 2022

 - General damages.
 This part of the claim is based on your physical and psychological injuries.
 The settlement amount is based on pain, suffering and loss of amenity.

 - Special damages.
 Here, the claim looks at any financial impact.
 The idea is to put you back in the same position you were in financially before you were injured.
 As a result, you could claim for any medical costs, travel expenses or lost income that you’ve sustained.

 As part of the scarring claims process, a medical assessment might be required.
 It would be carried out by an independent specialist who’ll review your medical notes and discuss the impact of your scarring with you.
 After your appointment, which can be booked locally, a report will be provided to outline your injuries.
 It will also explain if you’ll likely continue to suffer in the future.

 In this section, we’ve added a table of potential compensation figures for the more common scar injuries.
 A bit further down the page you’ll find a compensation calculator for other physical and psychological injuries.
 The data is based on the Judicial College Guidelines (for general damages) as these are the figures personal injury solicitors will refer to.

-- £7,350 to £21,330 compensation for a single disfiguring scar or some noticeable lacerations scarring to chest, arm/s, back, leg/s or arm/s.
+- £7,830 to £22,730 compensation for a single disfiguring scar or some noticeable lacerations scarring to the chest, arm/s, back, leg/s or arm/s.

 Because of the factors listed earlier, no two claims are the same.
-Therefore, these figures and those in the compensation calculator below should be used for guidance only.
+Therefore, these figures should be taken guidance only.
 If you call for a free claim assessment, we may be able to provide a more personalised compensation estimate if your scarring compensation claim is taken on.